Inclusive Adolescence Education

 The program is deemed “inclusive” because, as an undergraduate education candidate, you will work toward dual certification in general education and special education.

-The inclusive adolescence education major requires 46 credits.
-In addition, you will complete a second major in one of the following content areas:
+The inclusive adolescence education major requires 40-43 credits.
+In addition, you will complete a second major or concentration in one of the following content areas:

 - American Studies

-As an inclusive adolescence education major, you will take an additional 15 liberal arts courses that meet the College Core requirements.
-To meet New York State core requirements for the program, you are also required to complete two classes each in math, science, English, and social studies, for a total of 24 credits.
+As an inclusive adolescence education major, you will take additional liberal arts courses that meet the College Core requirements.
+To meet New York state core requirements for the program, you are also required to complete classes in math, science, English, social studies, and a language other than English.
 Many of the requirements in the College Core may be met by courses you complete for your education program studies.
-Likewise, some of the Core courses (not all) may meet New York State content requirements.
+Likewise, some of the Core courses (not all) may meet New York state content requirements.

-You also will be required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
-At least 50 of the 150 hours of the field experiences must focus on the needs of students with disabilities for your dual certification in adolescence education and students with disabilities (7–12) generalist.
+You also will be required to successfully complete a set of courses and clinical experiences relating to pedagogical content in teacher education.
+At least 50 of the 150 hours of the clinical experiences must focus on the needs of students with disabilities for your dual certification in adolescence education and students with disabilities (7–12) generalist.

 Life After Fisher